New York / Cayuga County

 What is the housing market like in Moravia, NY?

-Moravia's housing market is accessible, with a median home price of $142,000 and an owner-occupied rate of 66.8%.
-The market remains steady, with moderate appreciation and a low foreclosure rate, making it attractive for both buyers and renters.
+The local housing market is strong, with a median home price of $142,000 and an owner-occupied rate of nearly 67%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.9%.
+Moravia offers a mix of stability and opportunity for both buyers and renters.

 $142,000